theneva/dissertation/src/components/beer-fave.md

 ### Limitations of this implementation

+TODO: Move this to the end of the discussion

 BeerFave aims to cover as much ground as possible.
 Even so, it is still a small, isolated reference application never executed in a real world scenario.
 This brings a few limitations to how the results may be interpreted.

 Perhaps most importantly, BeerFave is implemented by a single developer outside any organisation.
 As a direct result, the lone developer is responsible for deployments.
 This firmly separates the DevOps process from the real world, as there are no other teams---or even team _members_---to account for.
 Further, there is only one live system besides the local development environment.
 This makes it hard to say anything about various Environments like _production_ and _test_.
 Finally, restraints such as the use of Long-Term Service (LTS) software versions such as Node.js v4.2.x Argon are not considered.
 This means that recent updates to the software may cause results to differ.
 The issue of LTS versions may be especially prominent in the JavaScript and Node.js community, where new language features are being added frequently.
 As an example, Node.js v4.2.x (LTS) was announced in October 2015^[https://nodejs.org/en/blog/release/v4.2.0/], and v6.0.0 with heavily improved support for new JavaScript language features was announced in April 2016^[https://nodejs.org/en/blog/release/v6.0.0/].